fabianprada/MeshOpticalFlow/README.md

 Add the parameter --out result.ply (for the first case) or --out result.png (for the later) to run the application in default configuration and skip the user interface.

-For an explanatory video on the usage of the interface please visit,
+For an explanatory video on the interface usage please visit,

 http://www.cs.jhu.edu/~fpradan1/code/